The Full Circle: Music

 An original score was composed for this episode by Barry Gray.
 The primitive, percussive compositions would be supplemented with his work from previous Space: 1999 episodes (especially "Another Time, Another Place") and a track from the film Thunderbird 6.
 This would be Gray's last contribution to the programme or any future Gerry Anderson production.
 After this, the two men went their separate ways, ending an eighteen-year collaboration.

 Reception

+SciFiNow magazine rated the episode 2 out of 5, calling it "dull and overblown".
+SFX gave it a "C" grade and described the premise as "ridiculous".
+Awarding one out of four stars, commentator James O'Neill judged the episode "an easy-to-ridicule mess".
+TV Zone summed it up as "fifty minutes of dry ice, bearskins and nonsense".

+Video Watchdog found the lead actors' portrayals of cavemen amusing, commenting that Landau's performance "[crosses] into outright camp."
+It criticised the writing, believing the story to be one of Space: 1999s "dullest and dumbest, making Hammer's Creatures the World Forgot seem inspired by comparison."
+According to Dreamwatch Bulletin, which rated the episode 5 out of 10, "[i]f ever there was a case of a real stinker of a story being inserted into the middle of a series to make the rest of the episodes look good by comparison, then 'The Full Circle' is it."

-In a positive review, John Kenneth Muir praises the episode as a study of human nature.
-Writing that the use of "beautiful" location shooting gives the story a "remarkable boost in terms of visuals and excitement", he also applauds the plot twist concerning the Eagle's caveman passenger, the filming of the chase scene involving Benes, and Barry Gray's musical score, which Muir believes "underlines the action brilliantly".
-However, he notes that the origin and purpose of the "time warp mist" are not explained.
+In a mostly positive review, John Kenneth Muir called the episode an "entertaining, straightforward adventure" featuring "stunning" location filming.
+He praised Landau and Bain's interpretation of de-evolved humans as well as the larger, more independent roles given to the supporting cast, such as Merton.
+In a later article, he wrote positively of the episode as a study of human nature.
+Also stating that the location shooting gives the story a "remarkable boost in terms of visuals and excitement", he applauded the plot twist about the Eagle's caveman passenger, the filming of the chase scene involving Benes, and Barry Gray's musical score, which he thought "underlines the action brilliantly".
+However, he noted that the origin and purpose of the "time warp mist" are not explained.